What are the top 3 common relationship mistakes? The answer might surprise you.

 When you fall in love, it’s easy to imagine that your healthy relationship will bring you wonderful personal growth and long-term companionship.
 No doubt your partner feels the same.

 But as the relationship goes on, it is easy to expect your partner to stay the same, but moving in brings new challenges to many couples.
 Is your mistake expecting perfection?
 Having to set new boundaries?
+Most issues that spark marital conflicts cannot be resolved.

-Relationship Mistake: 1.
-Criticisms and Harsh Start-Up
+Relationship mistake: 1.
+Criticisms and harsh start-up

 A softened start-up” is; “the soft initiation of a request for behavior change.”